A Real-Time DDS-Based Chest X-Ray Decision Support System for Resource-Constrained Clinics: Introduction

 \section{Introduction}

+The global population continues to grow rapidly, driving healthcare demands that increasingly outpace the capacity of healthcare systems worldwide and exacerbating shortages of medical professionals in many regions.
+A recent study based on World Health Organization (WHO) and United Nations (UN) data from 2018 to 2020 reports that although more than 13 million physicians are available globally, corresponding to an average of 19.5 doctors per 10,000 people, their distribution is highly uneven \cite{Kharazmi2024}.
+Approximately 43\% of physicians are concentrated in high Human Development Index (HDI) countries, which serve only 20\% of the global population, while low HDI regions have access to just 1\% of the worldwide healthcare workforce.

-The global population is rising rapidly, but the number of medical staff has not increased proportionally to accommodate this growth.
-It causes strain on the healthcare system.
-A few years ago, the COVID-19 pandemic strained the world's healthcare systems.
-The world at that time realized the importance of increasing the number of medical staff, especially chest doctors.
-Also, what happened highlights the importance of developing a fully automated system that can help chest doctors in the diagnosis process and accelerate the process.
+This imbalance places significant strain on healthcare systems and underscores the urgent need for strategic interventions.
+The COVID-19 pandemic further exposed these vulnerabilities, severely overwhelming healthcare infrastructures and highlighting the critical shortage of specialized medical staff, particularly chest physicians.
+These challenges emphasize the importance of developing reliable, fully automated diagnostic support systems that can assist clinicians, reduce workload, and accelerate the diagnostic process, especially in resource-constrained settings.

-Recent vision-based deep learning models have proved their efficiency in analyzing medical images, capturing the critical features from X-ray images, and predicting chest diseases such as COVID-19 \cite{pereira2020covid}.
-Convolutional Neural Networks (CNNs) have proven reliable in the diagnosis process \cite{santosh2020truncated}.
+Recent vision-based deep learning models have demonstrated their efficiency in analyzing medical images, extracting critical features from X-ray images, and predicting chest diseases such as COVID-19 \cite{pereira2020covid}.
+Convolutional Neural Networks (CNNs) have proven reliable for diagnosis \cite{santosh2020truncated}.
 ResNet50 proved its ability to classify the X-ray images.
-It can learn complex features and capture patterns due to its skip connections that allow training of deep network layers \cite{koonce2021resnet}.
-Additionally, avoid the vanishing gradient through the residual connections.
+It can learn complex features and capture patterns due to its skipped connections, which enable more efficient training of deep network layers \cite{koonce2021resnet}.
+Additionally, it avoids vanishing gradients through the residual connections.
+However, although deep learning models' accuracy ensures the quality of insights, robust communication performance ensures these insights are delivered timely and reliably, which is paramount in dynamic and critical healthcare environments \cite{almadani2025systematic}.